Redid-Dev/EasyPasswordGen.py/README.md

 A simple, fast and secure random password generator in Python, length and number of changeable passwords of your choice

 <h2>❓how it works</h2>
-Goes to choose a random combination of numbers, letters and special characters
+<p>Goes to choose a random combination of numbers, letters and special characters</p>

 <h3>⚙️how to use</h3>
 <p>install python</p>